peruukki/nhl-score-api/README.md

 - `currentStats` *(object)*
 - `errors` *(array)* (only present if data validity errors were detected)

+**If a date has no scheduled games**, you will either get:
+- no entry for that date in the response, or
+- an entry with an empty `games` array

+This variety comes directly from the NHL Stats API response, I don’t know why it behaves differently for some date ranges than others.
+Check the entries’ `date` > `raw` field to see what dates are actually included.

 The fields are described in more detail in [Response fields](#response-fields).

 ### Response examples